yoadazeleke/Uncovering-Diabete-Trends/README.md

 ## Problem Statement

-Diabetes is a growing global health concern, and early detection plays a crucial role in managing its impact.
-The goal of this project is to develop a machine learning model to predict whether a person has diabetes based on a set of medical and lifestyle factors.
+Diabetes is a major global health issue, and early detection is crucial in managing its effects.
+The objective of this project is to develop a machine learning model that can predict whether an individual has diabetes based on medical and lifestyle factors.

 - **Target Variable**: `Diabetes_Status` (1 = Positive, 0 = Negative)
-- **Objective**: Build a logistic regression model that predicts whether a person has diabetes based on input features.
+- **Objective**: Build a logistic regression model to predict diabetes status based on input features.

 ## Dataset Description

-The dataset used in this case study is a simulated dataset containing several features related to a person's health.
-These features include demographic and medical information such as:
+The dataset for this case study comes from the [Healthcare Diabetes dataset on Kaggle](https://www.kaggle.com/datasets/nanditapore/healthcare-diabetes), which holds a quality score of **9.41**.
+It was provided by the **National Institute of Diabetes and Digestive and Kidney Diseases**.

+### Features:
 - **Age**
 - **BMI**
 - **Blood Pressure**